andrew/ultimate-awesome/README.md

 - [awesome-deep-phenomena](https://github.com/MinghuiChen43/awesome-deep-phenomena) - A curated list of papers of interesting empirical study and insight on deep learning.
 Continually updating.
 - [awesome-tools](https://github.com/sunlei/awesome-tools) - 我常用或收集的工具.
 - [Awesome-3D-LiDAR-Datasets](https://github.com/minwoo0611/Awesome-3D-LiDAR-Datasets) - This reposiotry is the collection for public 3D LiDAR datasets.
+- [awesome-pdm](https://github.com/pdm-project/awesome-pdm) - A curated list of awesome PDM plugins and resources.
 - [Awesome-Radar-Camera-Fusion](https://github.com/Radar-Camera-Fusion/Awesome-Radar-Camera-Fusion) - Radar Camera Fusion in Autonomous Driving.
 - [warren](https://github.com/torchhound/warren) - Links to lose yourself in, curated from HN and other sources.
 - [awesome-nocode-lowcode](https://github.com/valentin-vogel/awesome-nocode-lowcode) - A curated list of awesome nocode and lowcode ressources for building software without code.
 - [Awesome-Information-Bottleneck](https://github.com/ZIYU-DEEP/Awesome-Information-Bottleneck) - This is a curated list for Information Bottleneck Principle, in memory of Professor Naftali Tishby.
 - [awesome-data-podcasts](https://github.com/DataTalksClub/awesome-data-podcasts) - A list of awesome data podcasts.
 - [awesome-MATLAB](https://github.com/mikecroucher/awesome-MATLAB) - A curated list of awesome MATLAB toolboxes, applications, software and resources.
-- [awesome-pdm](https://github.com/pdm-project/awesome-pdm) - A curated list of awesome PDM plugins and resources.
 - [awesome-coding-camps](https://github.com/theodesp/awesome-coding-camps) - A curated list of awesome Coding Bootcamps and websites to help you boost your career in Programming.
+- [awesome-ocap](https://github.com/dckc/awesome-ocap) - Awesome Object Capabilities and Capability Security.
 - [awesome-monitoring](https://github.com/Enapiuz/awesome-monitoring) - List of tools for monitoring and analyze everything.
 - [awesome-embedded-linux](https://github.com/fkromer/awesome-embedded-linux) - A curated list of awesome Embedded Linux resources.
 - [awesome-llm-survey](https://github.com/hqwu-hitcs/awesome-llm-survey) - An Awesome Collection for LLM Survey.